- Search The Registry

 Located in Birmingham, Alabama, it functioned until 1979 and was associated with the African Methodist Episcopal Church (AME Church).
 The college was named in honor of Daniel Payne, the sixth bishop of the AME Church and the first Black college president in the United States.
 The college was founded in Selma on campus at 1525 Franklin Street.
 It included Bishop Gaines Hall as the primary building, two additional classroom buildings, and Coppin Hall, which served as a dormitory.

-At the time of its closure, the college had 120 students on the 153 acres campus.
-Later a group of students sued the former president, claiming he had mismanaged college funds.
+At the time of its closure, the college had 120 students on the 153-acre campus.
+Later, some students sued the former president, claiming he had mismanaged college funds.
 A court ruling established the precedent that students have a vested interest in the operation of the college they attend.
 After the college closed, the city of Birmingham changed the name of Sayreton Road to Daniel Payne Drive in honor of the bishop and educator.
 The old campus still exists, although the dormitories have been abandoned.
 Other buildings were adapted for use as a public health clinic and as the headquarters for the African Methodist Episcopal Church in Alabama.